onetoweb/monday/docs/webhook.rst

     require 'vendor/autoload.php';

-    // add this line of code to the script you want to receive de webhook data on (e.g. https://example.com/webhook.php)
+    // add this line of code to the script you want to receive the webhook data on (e.g. https://example.com/webhook.php)
     \Onetoweb\Monday\Webhook::acknowledge();

 Create the webhook